 Even if we look at individual parameters in this case we observe that all of them show a low p-value.

+3/3 for descriptive statistics

+3/3 for performing an appropriate analysis

+3/4 for reporting the association appropriately

+Wrong interpretation of CI (-1)

+Total: 9

 Provide an interpretation for each parameter in your regression model, including the intercept.
 ANSWER: For the regression model above the intercept is when we set all the other variables =0 which in this case corresponds to being in the group with serum LDL 11-69 mg/dL and in this case the intercept represents the hazard for the subjects with serum LDL levels between 11 mg/dL to 69 mg/dL.
 The estimates of the slopes can be interpreted as the hazard ratio between the two groups.
 So for a given category, say category i, the slope estimates HAZARD RATIO=HAZARDiHAZARD1

 where the denominator is the hazard of the reference group, i.e. 11-69 mg/dL serum LDL.
+Your answer is correct but this question is asking you to write down all the interpretation of coefficients you did in (a). (-2)

+Total: 3

 What analysis would you perform to assess whether the regression model used in this problem provides a “better fit” than does a model that uses only a continuous linear term for LDL?
 What is the result of such an analysis?
 ANSWER: To test linearity we create a nested model scenario by considering the null hypothesis as the linear model with modelling serum LDL as a linear continuous predictor and the alternative as the full model with dummy variables for serum LDL and a continuous linear predictor for the serum LDL.
 We then compare the two models using a Wald type-test.
 For this test we observed a two sided p-value of 0.3988 which means that we do not enough statistical evidence to reject the null hypothesis that the model is linear and so we do not have enough evidence to suggest the model is not non-linear.
+Total: 5

 For each population defined by serum LDL value, compute the hazard ratio relative to a group having serum LDL of 160 mg/dL.
 (This will be used in problem 4).
 This can be effected by generating fitted hazard ratio estimates for each individual in the sample, and then dividing that fitted value by the fitted value for a subject having a LDL of 160 mg/dL.
 ANSWER: The relative hazard was evaluated in STATA